Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Model Formulation

-As we discussed above, the motivation for modeling heterogeneous patients for the naloxone dispensing case is that opioid users themselves are 10 times as likely to make use of the medication than non-users; thus, it is recommended that when inventory is scarce, we should prioritize dispensing naloxone to opioid users \citep{doi:10.1080/02791072.2018.1430409}.
-To model this heterogeneity in demand, our model allows for ``opioid-usage'' to be encoded within the attribute $\xi_{t}^i$, which then determines the utility.
-Moreover, we allow the utility function to depend on the requested amount $A_t^i$.
+These utility functions should be interpreted as parameters specified by the public health organization.
+The motivation for modeling heterogeneous utilties for the case of naloxone dispensing is primarily due to varying severity of the epidemic across different regions and populations (first responders in regions with more opioid users should have higher priority).
+To model this heterogeneity in demand, our model allows region and other related information to be encoded within the attribute $\xi_{i}$, which then determines the utility.